Faulty Equipment Injury Claim

-- Damage to hearing from equipment which is not properly maintained or from broken noise reduction headphones
+Damage to hearing from equipment that is not adequately maintained or from broken noise reduction headphones

-- Various injuries caused by safety equipment which was not maintained
+Various injuries caused by safety equipment that was not maintained

-If you have been injured at work because of faulty equipment, you are entitled to claim for personal injury compensation.
+If you have been injured at work because of faulty equipment, you can claim personal injury compensation.

-Although it may feel awkward to make an accident claim against your employer, you must remember that it is their legal and moral responsibility to keep you safe.
-It may feel like a very large step to consider claiming, but your recovery is of the highest importance.
+Although it may feel awkward to make an accident claim against your employer, you must remember that their legal and moral responsibility is to keep you safe.
+It may feel like a huge step to consider claiming, but your recovery is of the highest importance.

-One fear that many employees have is that their future employment will be damaged as a result of claiming, but this is unfounded.
+One fear that many employees have is that their future employment will be damaged due to claiming, but this is unfounded.
 The money from your claim is rightfully yours, or you would not have won the claim.
 Please claim if you have been injured by faulty equipment at work.

-To claim you should immediately contact an injury lawyer for advice about your situation.
-The impartial advice of a third-party is invaluable.
-The personal injury solicitor will probably operate with a no-win-no-fee service, so that you will not be out of pocket on expenses.
+You should immediately contact an injury lawyer for advice about your situation to claim.
+The impartial advice of a third party is invaluable.
+The personal injury solicitor will probably operate with a no-win-no-fee service so that you will not be out of pocket on expenses.